mikeylove/subtitle-translate/README.md

 #### DFXP
 1) XML is a funny beast.
 Compound subtitle entries (multiple lines separated by self-closing `br` tags) hierarchically are chains of elements with children and tail/text nodes.
 Yeah, I don't really fully get it either.

+### Translation Engine Notes
+- The code currently uses the python module `translators`, and inside of that the `google` interface.
+I think this queries against Google Translate?
+Not sure, but it didn't require any kind of API key or registration, which was pretty great.
+Who wants to think about that kind of stuff?

+### Caching
+- The code uses `sqlite3` to maintain a database of previous translations.
+This provides a nice speedup in the case of making editorial changes to input subtitle sources.
+Queries of the same content against the same engine/backend combination (currently hardcoded as `translators-google`) will check this cache before attempting a new translation.